Thousands of creative leaders manage their agencies with Workamajig.

 Similarly, every marketing document must carry the agency’s branding and contact information.

 Most agencies will already have standard practices when it comes to defining these deliverables.
-For instance, you might have a fixed templates for work breakdown structures, project plans, statements of work, etc.
+For instance, you might have a fixed template for work breakdown structures, project plans, statements of work, etc.

 Nevertheless, here are some questions you need to ask when you define process deliverables: